-This table gives an example of how the fees and costs for the "Balanced" Pooled Investment Option can affect your super investment over a one-year period.
+This table gives an example of how the fees and costs for the "Passive Balanced" Pooled Investment Option can affect your super investment over a one-year period.
 You should use this table to compare this superannuation product with other superannuation products.

-EXAMPLE - Pooled In vestment Option: Balanced Balance of \$50,000 Investment fees 0.00% p.a For every \$50,000 you have in the superannuation product you will be charged \$0 each year.
-PLUS Administration fees 0.60% p.a PLUS And , you will be charged \$325 in administration fees each year.
-Expense recovery fee of 0.05% p.a PLUS Indirect Costs 0.45% p.a And , indirect costs of \$225 each year will be deducted from your investment.
-EQUALS Cost of product If your balance was \$50,000, then for that year you will be charged fees of \$590 for the superannuation product.
-What it costs will depend on the Investment Option you choose.
+EXAMPLE - Pooled Investment Option: Passive Balanced Balance of \$50,000 Investment fees 0.00%p.a For every \$50,000 you have in the superannuation product you will be charged \$0 each year.
+PLUS Administration fees 0.30% p.a+ \$90.96 PLUS Expense Recovery fee of 0.03% p.a + \$50 And , you will be charged \$305.96 in administration fees each year.
+PLUS Indirect Costs 0.38% p.a And , indirect costs of \$190 each year will be deducted from your investment.
+EQUALS Cost of product If your balance was \$50,000, then for that year you will be charged fees of \$495.96 for the superannuation product.
+What it costs will depend on the investment option you choose.